 Find out more: read stories from returned ADI volunteers

-Placements are available for a minimum of six months for Medical Officer and 12 months for Health Project Coordinator.
+Placements are available for a minimum for 2 to 6 months for Medical Officer/Nurse Generalist and 12 months for Health Project Coordinator.
 You’ll receive a monthly living allowance, food allowance, shared accommodation, airfares and other travel expenses.
 You will work in New Ireland or Western Province.

 The Medical Officer, Integrated Health Patrols works as part of a 10-person team providing clinical and preventative healthcare services across 26 health centres in New Ireland Province.
 Each Rural Health Patrol lasts two weeks and is conducted by boat and four-wheel drive, staying in local villages and guest houses.